The Business of Cannabis: Opportunities and Risks in an Emerging Market

 We will examine economic and tax impacts, as well as financing and operating challenges for medical and recreational based cannabis businesses.
 Through seminar texts, writing assignments, in-class group projects, independent research, and student presentations, students will be exposed to contemporary social, health, and policy issues that are relevant to cannabis in Washington and beyond.
 Students leaving this program should be better equipped with entrepreneurial skills in the conduct of business and public policy.
 They should also be better prepared to identify and appreciate various stakeholder perspectives, as well as navigate the regulatory requirements of business and government.

 Students will work independently and in small groups, collaboratively focusing on improving critical reading, thinking, and analytical skills.
 Throughout the quarter, they will present their work in both written and verbal forms.
 For a capstone project, students will undertake extensive, independent projects focusing on an aspect of cannabis, concluding with a presentation of their findings to the rest of the program.
 Credit will likely be awarded in business regulation, entrepreneurship, and the social history of cannabis.
 Although a major goal of this class is to develop practical business skills, it is NOT a how-to guide for establishing a cannabis-based business, but the study of an emerging marketplace.

-business and management and law and government policy.
+This offering will prepare you for careers and advanced study in: business and management and law and government policy.